snail007/goproxy_helper/README.md

 # About
-goproxy_helper is service config tool of proxy-admin on Windows.
+goproxy_helper is a service config tool of proxy-admin-free on Windows.

 ## Preview
 ![](/doc/images/demo.png)